morkev/slcc-csis-1410/README.md

 ClassB is a superclas from ClassC.
 ```

----
 ## Java Access Modifiers

 - public ... accessible to any class.
 - private ... accessible only within the class itself.
 - protected ... accessible within its own class, within its subclasses, and within other classes in the same package.
-	- useful to grant access to certain methods – however, fields should remain private.
+	- useful to grant access to certain methods
+	– fields should remain private.
-			- for flexibility – allows to change implementation methods
+	- created for flexibility and control
+	– allows to change implementation methods
-			- for control – input validation, read only
+	– input validation – i.e.read only
-			- for data integrity – any subclass can modify protected fields
+	- for data integrity
+	– any subclass can modify protected fields

 Methods, fields, .. retain their original access modifier when they are inherited by the subclass.